Metal Building Manufacturers Association

-The Metal Building Manufacturers Association (MBMA) was founded in 1956 and promotes the design and construction of metal building systems in the low-rise, non-residential building marketplace.
-A non-profit trade organization, MBMA's headquarters is in Cleveland, Ohio.
-The organization consists of building system members, who are certified according to standards which have been set by the International Accreditation Service, and associate members, who work in the metal building industry.
-MBMA has a General Manager, and it has a chairman and Board of Directors who are elected by members on an annual basis.
+The Metal Building Manufacturers Association (MBMA) was founded in 1956 and promotes the design and construction of metal building systems in the low-rise, nonresidential building marketplace.
+A nonprofit trade organization, MBMA's headquarters is in Cleveland, Ohio.
+The organization consists of Building Systems members that are certified according to standards that have been set by the International Accreditation Service, and Associate members that work in the metal building industry.
+MBMA has a general manager, and it has a chairman and Board of Directors who are elected by members on an annual basis.

 MBMA History

 The Metal Building Manufacturers Association, commonly known as the MBMA, was founded in 1956 by a group of companies that designed, manufactured, and marketed metal buildings.
 The first group of 13 metal building systems companies came together under the leadership of Wilbur B. Larkin in order to work together to promote metal building systems and be the technical voice of the industry.